 CPTC provides email accounts to students as a tool for sharing important college information.
 Student email is the only mode of communication the college uses to send up-do-date information about campus closures, deadlines, scholarship opportunities and upcoming events.

-Students are responsible for checking their student email on a frequent and consistent basis.
-College faculty are only allowed to communicate with students through the student's CPTC email account.
-If you use a personal account to send an email, we cannot respond.
-Or if we do, it will be to your official CPTC email account.
+Professionalism is expected when crafting an email.
 When composing a new email do not use the salutation "Hey".
 This is an informal term you would use with someone you are personally familiar with.
 You may use terms such as: "Dear/Hello NAME", "Professor" if you are addressing your instructor, or "Good morning", "Good afternoon", "Good evening" with the individual's name after it.